colleenmclean/ENGL-350-DH-Blog/_posts/2022-09-16-review-blog-one.md

 ### Conclusion
 Even though the *Virtual Paul’s Cross Project* has some technical issues and is not entirely accessibile for the masses, the project serves great purpose in historical reenactment.
-The 3D models of the original architecture are intricate and impressive, and when looking at the video model while listening to the audio samples, it becomes an exclusive experience.
+The 3D models of the original architecture are intricate and impressive, and when looking at the video model while listening to the audio samples, it becomes a high-toned historical experience.
+This project adds